Oungan: Etymology

+Vodou priesthood

-Vodou priesthoodOungans can be chosen in three ways – through a dream-like experience in which a lwa informs that they are chosen as their servants, having visions, or through degradation and transference rituals after an important oungan's death.
+Oungans can be chosen in three ways – through a dream-like experience in which a lwa informs that they are chosen as their servants, having visions, or through degradation and transference rituals after an important oungan's death.
 Each oungan has authority in their own temple, however, there is no official hierarchy within Haitian Vodou.

 To become a oungan, one must first undergo initiation.
 First, a period of isolation and seclusion (typical of an African initiation) known as Kouche Kanzo must take place.
 Then Lave Tèt (“the washing of the head”) takes place, which is a ceremony where one's hair is washed seven times with a mixture made of plants to spiritually cleanse in order to better receive the lwa.
 Then, various rituals and sacrifices are made.
 This is often a lengthy and expensive process, as numerous items have to be purchased such as the presentation of Iwa's favourite food and drinks, and special handmade ceremonial clothes.

-Upon a visit to Papa Loko (the patron of the manbos and oungans), an ason (sacred rattle) is given to the oungan as the mark of their priesthood.
+Upon a visit to Papa Loko (the patron of the manbos and oungans), an asson (sacred rattle) is given to the oungan as the mark of their priesthood.
 Oungans also receive a spiritual name from Papa Loko which is used as identification amongst other oungans and manbos.

 Rituals and ceremonies

 Due to the large Catholic population in Haiti, many Haitians are both practicing Catholics and of the Vodou religion.
 Therefore, Vodou ceremonies are not permitted to take place during major Christian holidays such as Christmas.
 Some features of Catholicism make up part of Haitian Vodou such as Bible readings, prayer recitations, and candle usage.

 The oungan has full control and a central role in ceremonies each oungan or manbo having an original take on the style of ritual performed.
 They serve as the middlemen between followers of Vodou and lwa.
-Customary colours for a oungan are red, black, and white.Oungans may have students or assistants called badji-cans.
+Customary colours for a oungan are red, black, and white.

+Oungans may have students or assistants called badji-cans.